 Here is the Baidu Baike page on Buthan

-Baidu Zhidao, one of the three services of Baidu is the Chinese equivalent of Yahoo Q&A. Chinese netizens go there to ask and answer a wide range of question about pretty much anything as long as it is not content that is censored by the government.
+Baidu Zhidao, one of the three services of Baidu is the Chinese equivalent of Yahoo Q&A. Chinese netizens go there to ask and answer a wide range of questions about pretty much anything as long as it is not content that is censored by the government.

 How does it work with Chinese holiday makers?